202C-Pilot/202C-Master-Course/week04.md

 * choose appropriate research media based on your topic and you audience's needs;
 * use basic research tools such as online catalogs, reference works, periodical indexes, newspaper indexes, and abstract services;
 * employ paraphrases, quotes, and summaries as evidence in persuasive technical documents; and
-* evaluate sources found on the Web;
+* evaluate sources found on the Web.

 ## By Tuesday Night